lessandro-mendes-alhadas/ai-multi-agent-team/financial-analysis/README.md

 ## ✨ Key Features

-- **Flexibility**: Swap out Anthropic Claude for other LLMs like OpenAI or Google Bard.
+- **Flexibility**: Swap out Anthropic Claude for other LLMs like Llama or DeepSeek.
 - **Scalable Workflows**: Easily extend the solution to handle different domains beyond financial analysis.
 - **Modular Utilities**: Customize the `utils` module for additional functionality.